foss-ag/website_foss-ag/README.md

 mv PUBLIC_REPO public
 ```

-- Test if everything works by generating the website
+- Test if everything works by generating the website.
+Note that no drafts will be shown.
+To show draft add the `-D` option.
 ```
 hugo server --theme=hugo-creative-portfolio-theme
 ```